3dApothecary-xyz/FunctionalTest/README.md

 67. Using the USB Serial Address found in the Previous Steps, Flash Klipper using the command `python3 ~/katapult/scripts/flashtool.py -f ~/bin/klipper.bin -d /dev/serial/by-id/usb-katapult_stm32g0b1xx_1A003E001050505933383420-if00` (which is using the USB address found previously)

-68. Check to see that Klipper was installed using the command 'ip -s -d link show can0` with the expected result:
+68. Check to see that Klipper was installed using the command `ip -s -d link show can0` with the expected result:

 ![Klipper Flashed into KGP 4x2209](images/CAN_Link_Active.png)